sweetgiggles201/sweetgiggles201/README.md

 👻 Horror

-🎬 Weak Hero & other K-dramas
+🎬 Weak Hero, THE OUTSIDERS OMG LOVE THE BOOK AND MOVIE, and many more kdramas

 ---